cognesy/instructor-php/README.md

 ### Other capabilities

 - Developer friendly LLM context caching for reduced costs and faster inference (for Anthropic models)
-- Developer friendly image processing (for OpenAI, Anthropic and Gemini models)
+- Developer friendly data extraction from images (for OpenAI, Anthropic and Gemini models)

 ### Documentation and examples